Eriosies/Tangnano-ASCII2Morse/README.md

 ## Synthesis

-Can be synthesized using the Gowin IDE.
+Can be synthesized using the Gowin IDE, by opening the ASCIItoMorse.gprj file or manually importing the .v module files to an existing project.
 For the UART to work the `Done` and `RECONFIG_N` pins must be configured as dual-purpose, this can be done in Gowin IDE under `Project` / `Configuration` / `Place & Route` / `General` / `Dual-Purpose Pin`.
 Once synthesized and routed it can be flashed using the Gowin programmer.